interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 Updating An Installation
 ========================

-Upadting an installation is currently more complicated than it needs to be, but that will change soon.
+Updating an installation is currently more complicated than it needs to be, but that will change soon.

 Delete the contents of the following folders in your master and in all of